XUranus/VolumeBackup/README.md

 ```
 vbackup --volume=\\.\HarddiskVolume3 --data=D:\volumecopy\data --meta=D:\volumecopy\meta --name=diskC
 ```
-If you had backuped a copy fully, you can specify the meta directory of last full copy to perform forever increment copy basing at the last copy data:
+If you have backuped a copy fully, you can specify the meta directory of last full copy to perform forever increment backup using path of previous full copy data (previous full backup copy data will be covered this time):
 ```
 vbackup --volume=\\.\HarddiskVolume3 --data=D:\volumecopy\data --meta=D:\volumecopy\meta2 --name=diskC --prevmeta=D:\volumecopy\meta
 ```

-(the previous full copy data will be covered)
+> For the sake of data consistency, a umounted volume or a snapshot volume is recommend to be used for backup.
+On Windows, you can use VSS(Volume Shadow Service) to create a shadow copy, the volume path would be in the form of `\\.\HarddiskVolumeShadowCopyX`, while on Linux, you and use LVM(Logical Volume Management) to create volume snapshot, the path to backup may be look like `\dev\mapper\snap-xxxxx-xxxxx-xxxxx-xxxxx`.

 3. Use `vcopymount` to mount a volume copy
 ```